The Financial Technology Law Review: Jersey

 - the Data Protection (Jersey) Law 2018 (DPJL); and

 - the Data Protection Authority (Jersey) Law 2018 (DPAJL).

 The DPJL deals with duties of data controllers (including the data protection principles), duties of data processors, conditions for processing, obligations to appoint data protection officers, rights of data subjects, exemptions to parts of the law, cross-border transfers and exemptions to the adequacy requirements and remedies and enforcement.
-Although largely consistent with the GDPR, there are some differences, for example, the period for complying with data subject rights requests is four weeks rather than one month (as is the case in the GDPR) and the right of further extension is eight weeks rather than two months (as is the case in the GDPR).
+Although largely consistent with the GDPR, there are some minor differences.

 The DPAJL establishes the data protection authority in Jersey, and includes powers allowing it to investigate complaints and undertake inquiries along with granting it powers of sanction following a finding of a breach (including fines).